SunsetMkt/bitwarden-browser-extension-builder/README.md

 Run the workflow and download the releases.

-Currently, `dist-edge-mv3.zip` and `dist-firefox.zip` are published.
+Currently, `dist-edge-mv3.zip` and `dist-firefox.zip` are published to extension stores.

 **For beginners, it's always recommended to use the latest official build of your password manager.**

-To load the built extension, [load an unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) or [self-hosting Chromium extensions](https://www.meziantou.net/self-hosting-chromium-extensions.htm).
+To load the built extension on Chromium-based browsers, [load an unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) or [self-hosting Chromium extensions](https://www.meziantou.net/self-hosting-chromium-extensions.htm).